QuVery/quvery-core/docs/03_rules.md

 ##### Check

 These rules will be run after all precheck rules and will be used for checking the file.
-They will return True if no error has been occured, otherwise they will return a json containing the error message.
+They will return an empty array {} if no error has been occured, otherwise they will return a json containing the error message.
 Check the exsisting rules for more info.s

 ##### PostCheck